 This work was carried out at the Genetics and Insurance Research Centre at Heriot-Watt University.
-We would like to thank the sponsors for funding, and members of the Steering Committee for helpful comments at various stages.
+We would like to thank the sponsors for funding, members of the Steering Committee for helpful comments at various stages, and two anonymous referees for constructive advice.